An expert's views on facial recognition, surveillance technology, and public perception

 There are some people who equate privacy with anonymity.
 These are two different concepts.
 It is possible to be anonymous to other people, and still have our privacy invaded.
 It is possible to be known but retain privacy.

 People are concerned that automated facial recognition systems might exhibit racial bias.
 Facial recognition algorithms exhibit different error rates based on the gender and race of the subjects in the gallery.
 However, it is inappropriate to call “error rates” by the name “bias” since machines aren’t capable of exhibiting what we humans call “bias.”
-Interestingly, the latest U.S. National Institute of Standards and Technology (NIST) tests show that the top-performing algorithms actually work better with black faces than with white faces.
+Interestingly, the U.S. National Institute of Standards and Technology (NIST) expects to publish a report soon on the varying error rates that algorithms exhibit across different demographics.
+These varying error rates are called “demographic differentials."

 There are some people who equate privacy with anonymity.
 These are two different concepts.
 It is possible to be anonymous to other people, and still have our privacy invaded (like the robo-calls that seem to come at suppertime).
 It is possible to be known but retain privacy (the right to be left alone).
 For surveillance cameras in public city settings, there is no expectation of privacy, nor should there be an expectation that you will be anonymous there.
 This is not an issue for most people, unless they commit a crime, or the surveillance technology is abused in some way.